onevcat/APNGKit/README.md

 ## Acknowledgement

-APNGKit is built on top of a [modified version of libpng](https://github.com/onevcat/libpng).
-The original libpng could be found [here](http://www.libpng.org/pub/png/libpng.html).
-I patched it for APNG supporting based on code in [this project](http://sourceforge.net/p/libpng-apng/code/ci/master/tree/).

-The demo images in README file is stolen from ICS Lab, you can find the original post [here](http://ics-web.jp/lab/archives/2441).
+The demo elephant image in README file is stolen from ICS Lab, you can find the original post [here](http://ics-web.jp/lab/archives/2441).

-The logo of this APNGKit is designed by [Rain (yuchen liu)](https://dribbble.com/yuchenliu), who is a brilliant designer as well as a skillful coder.

 ## Reference